woutersm/solidus-blogging/README.md

 Differing significantly from the original, this version started out as a newly generated extension for Spree 1.2 with the logic copied over and tests moved to RSpec.

-Try [spree_editor](http://github.com/spree/spree_editor/) for a rich text editor for editing the body of your blog entries.
+Try [spree_editor](http://github.com/spree/spree_editor/) for a rich text editor when editing the body of your blog entries.

 Example